xxittysnxx/sport-semantic-system/README.md

 );

 -- 4. Create User and Grant Permissions
-CREATE USER 'new_user'@'localhost' IDENTIFIED BY 'password';
+CREATE USER 'user'@'localhost' IDENTIFIED BY 'password';
-GRANT ALL PRIVILEGES ON SportSemanticSystem.* TO 'new_user'@'localhost';
+GRANT ALL PRIVILEGES ON SportSemanticSystem.* TO 'user'@'localhost';
 FLUSH PRIVILEGES;
 ```